Board of Directors

 Michael A. Ruffolo was appointed director in 2010.
 From 2010 to 2012, Mr. Ruffolo was CEO and President of Crossbeam Systems, Inc., a network security platform provider.
 From 2004 to 2010, Mr. Ruffolo served as Chairman and CEO of Liquid Machines, the leading provider of Enterprise Rights Management (ERM) solutions.

 As the EVP and Chief Operating Officer of Akamai Technologies from 2001 until 2004, he successfully refocused the company on the enterprise and government markets, while dramatically improving operating results.
 Prior to Akamai, Mr. Ruffolo was Executive Vice President of Global Sales, Services and Marketing at EMC Corporation where he drove over $8.5 billion in revenue.
 In addition, Mr. Ruffolo served as President of the Document Solutions Group at Xerox and Chief Information Officer at NCR Corporation.
-Mr. Ruffolo is Chairman of the Board of Edgeware and serves as a director of a private company.
+Mr. Ruffolo is Executive Chairman of the Board of Edgeware and serves as a director of a private company.

 He received an M.B.A. from Harvard Graduate School of Business Administration, post graduate education in advanced management from the European Institute of International Business in Fountainebleau, France, and a B.S. from the University of Dayton.